aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

     retryPolicy: {
       tcpRetryEvents: [appmesh.TcpRetryEvent.CONNECTION_ERROR],
       httpRetryEvents: [appmesh.HttpRetryEvent.GATEWAY_ERROR],
-      // Retry if the request was cancelled, a resource exhausted, or if the
+      // Retry if gRPC responds that the request was cancelled, a resource
-      // service is available:
+      // was exhausted, or if the service is unavailable
       grpcRetryEvents: [
         appmesh.GrpcRetryEvent.CANCELLED,
         appmesh.GrpcRetryEvent.RESOURCE_EXHAUSTED,